 Companies often deal with many efficiency issues, but the issue they struggle with the most is how to handle their excess inventory.
 This is a problem that should never be ignored, because it can be extremely costly to store in company warehouse space.

 How does excess inventory develop?

-Excess and obsolete inventory is the result of poor tracking systems, inaccurate forecasting and an inadequate inventory management strategy (IM strategy).
-Excess inventory can be physical materials, equipment, product parts or completely assembled products.
+Excess inventory is the result of poor tracking systems, inaccurate forecasting and an inadequate inventory management strategy (IM strategy).
+Excess inventory can be physical materials, specialized equipment, product parts or completely assembled products.

 Businesses either fail to implement an IM strategy, or they to fail to make adjustments to the one they have in place.
 Either way, excess inventory can be the result of poor planning, over-ordering or unforeseen events affecting the market.

 Inventory management is especially crucial for business that offer seasonal products, or products with a shorter shelf life to better manage their inventory.

 There are several ways to deal with this issue, but one smart solution would be to hire an inventory liquidator.
 Liquidation is one of the fastest ways to get rid of excess merchandise, materials or parts.